 - A wheel and axle is also an example.

 - Pulling a nail out of a wooden plank also represents first class lever.

 Second Class Lever

 In this, the fulcrum is at one end and the force applied is on the other end.
 The weight is situated in the middle of these two.
 The order of this would be fulcrum-weight-force.
 Application of force at one end will result in some work done on the other end.

 - Doors or gates

 Third Class Lever

-These were some types of lever, if you wish to know more, download BYJU’S The Learning App
+These were some common classes or types of lever.
+If you wish to learn more physics concepts with the help of interactive video lessons, download BYJU’S – The Learning App.